Sankalan7/HelloMessenger/README.md

 This is a code repository for the chat application I made.
 I used Auth using firebase and propagated everyting through React context API.

 The app is live in [Here](http://hellomessenger-sankalan7.netlify.com/)

+## WARNING

+Currently the authentication via Facebook is in development.
+Plaese refrain from using it as it would not produce any good.